Coronavirus digest: India vaccinates 190,000 people in first day | DW | 17.01.2021

 Some of the players have protested against being classified as "close contacts" with those who tested positive after being on the same flight.

+The British government hopes to start phasing out its national lockdown by March if it manages to meet its vaccination targets, Foreign Secretary Dominic Raab told Sky News on Sunday.

-Austria will extend its lockdown by a further two weeks, until February 9, the APA news agency reported.
+Austria has said it will extend its lockdown by a further two weeks, allowing restrictions to ease from February 8.

 All but essential shops are closed in the country, but health officials deem the infection rate to be too high for lockdown measures to end yet.